Sphereon-Opensource/OID4VC-demo/documents/agent-setup.md

 Each directory plays a critical role in the configuration of the agent and the successful deployment of the verifiable credential issuance ecosystem within your application.
 It is essential to carefully craft the contents of these directories in alignment with your specific use cases and the standards of the decentralized identity space.

-### .env variables
+<h3 id="env_variables">.env variables</h3>

-Your `.env` file should contain the following variables with values tailored to your setup:
+Your `.env.local` file should contain the following variables with values tailored to your setup:

 | Variable                         | Description                                                                                                              |
 |----------------------------------|--------------------------------------------------------------------------------------------------------------------------|